Leutrim Pajaziti

-Leotrim Pajaziti (born 8 July 1993) is a Serbian-born Albanian professional footballer who plays for Belgian club Rebecquoise as an offensive midfielder.
+Leotrim Pajaziti (born 8 July 1993) is a Serbian-born Albanian professional footballer who plays for Belgian club ERC Hoeilaart as an offensive midfielder.

 Career

 Early career

 Pajaziti was born in the town in Preševo in FR Yugoslavia but he moved as a young child to Sweden, where he began to play football for local amateur teams.
 He moved back to Serbia where he joined the local ethnic Albanian team KF Tërnoci (FK Trnovac) in Veliki Trnovac.
 He moved up the ranks within the club and he eventually became an important member of the first team alongside the likes of Gjelbrim Taipi and Arbnor Fejzullahu in the Pčinjska Liga, scoring 19 goals for the club in total.

 Teuta Durrës

 Pajaziti joined Albanian Superliga side Teuta Durrës in January 2012, linking up with the team at their winter training camp in Antalya, Turkey.